hotstone1993/Cuda_Study/README.md

 # Cuda_Study
-This repository is for studying cuda.
+This repository is for studying CUDA.

 How to build?